 Religious Freedom Report Offers Grim Review Of Attacks On Faith Groups

-The U.S. Commission on International Religious Freedom has released its annual report in the wake of attacks on mosques in New Zealand, churches in Sri Lanka and synagogues in the United States.
+The U.S. Commission on International Religious Freedom has released its annual report in the aftermath of attacks on mosques in New Zealand, churches in Sri Lanka and synagogues in the United States.

-"It's coming at a time when religious freedom concerns, for lots of reasons, are getting more attention across the board," USCIRF commissioner Johnnie Moore tells NPR.
+"It's coming at a time when religious freedom concerns, for lots of reasons, are getting more attention across the board," USCIRF Commissioner Johnnie Moore tells NPR.

 The 2019 report identifies 16 countries that engaged in or tolerated egregious violations.
 China sits prominently on that list.
 "It takes the strongest stance against China in the history of the USCIRF," Moore says.

-In the midst of trade discussions with the United States, Chinese authorities detained as many as two million Uighurs, an ethnic and predominantly Muslim minority, the report says.
+In the midst of trade discussions with the United States, Chinese authorities detained as many as 2 million Uighurs, an ethnic and predominantly Muslim minority, the report says.
 "We believe it's partially an intent to solidify China's hegemony in the world," Moore says.
 Concerns for the safety of Uighurs aren't new; they were included in the first USCIRF report.

-The Chinese government also raided or shuttered hundreds of churches, banned unauthorized religious teachings and continued a practice of surveillance on Tibetan Buddhists, the report says.
+The Chinese government also raided or closed hundreds of churches, banned unauthorized religious teachings and continued a practice of surveillance of Tibetan Buddhists, the report says.

-Russia continued a downward spiral on religious liberty, using the pretense of combating extremism to repress minorities.
+Russia continued a downward spiral of religious liberty, using the pretense of combating extremism to repress minorities.
 Authorities investigated 121 Jehovah's Witnesses and imprisoned 23 members of the Christian domination, according to the commissioners.
 Some $90 million in church property was taken from the community.

 Jarrod Lopes, spokesperson for Jehovah's Witnesses at the New York world headquarters, tells NPR that troubles persist in Russia.
 "Since last April, there hasn't been a month without a home raid — usually several each month," he says.
-In February, the organization said agents stripped worshipers naked, doused them with water and shocked them with stun guns.
+In February, the organization said agents stripped worshippers naked, doused them with water and shocked them with stun guns.

 "As any reasonable person would imagine, it's definitely not easy for Jehovah's Witnesses in Russia to live each day not knowing what tomorrow will bring," Lopes says.
 The group was outlawed in 2017.